 You can do some of those activities by enlisting others to help you.
 If you’re doing them all that would be above and beyond fantastic.
 If you do some of them that would be enough.
 The idea is you don’t need to be elected to do this, unless there are more than one person on your block, if so share the responsibilities.

-You don’t have to wait until February 25, 2020 to become a Block Captain/Leader.
+You don’t have to wait until the BPOU Convention, or a specific date to become a Block Captain/Leader.
 Just contact firstname.lastname@example.org with the subject line “Block Captain” in order to be a Block Captain of your block or Apartment Complex, or to ask questions about it.
-We’ll honor Block Captains who enlist before the caucus is held.
+We’ll honor Block Captains by mentioning them at the Convention.

 Thank you ahead of time for enlisting to help on the block level.